clementpoh/logic/chapter2.md

 1. Hence it is wrong to kill the embryo.

 Parties opposed to this position argue that either (1) or (2), or both are false.
 If so, the argument would be unsound.
-However that is not within the remit of logic to decide.
+However, that is not within the remit of reason alone.